guigolab/LyRic/README.md

 ## UCSC Track Hub

+(Output directory:  `./output/trackHub/`)

-- Controlled by config variable '`produceTrackHub`': boolean.
-If true, LyRic will generate a UCSC Track Hub in the `./trackHub/` subdirectory.
+Controlled by config variable '`produceTrackHub`' (boolean).
+If true, LyRic will generate a UCSC Track Hub structure in the corresponding output directory.
+The URL of the resulting Track Hub directory (i.e. where the Genome Browser should fetch the `hub.txt` file is controlled by config variable `TRACK_HUB_BASE_URL`.